antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 As a gentle introduction, let’s start with a common example.
 Let’s say we have a UDF that adds 2 columns and returns the result.
 Traditionally, we’d be required to work with a RecordBatch.
 An Arrow RecordBatch is immutable, so adding 2 columns using the traditional Spark DataFrames would require allocating a new column in the Arrow format and writing for loops to perform the computation.

-If we instead used the Microsoft.Data.Analysis DataFrame, we can write something along the lines of: <pre class="prettyprint">dataframe.ColumnA + dataframe.ColumnB</pre>
+If we instead used the Microsoft.Data.Analysis DataFrame, we can write something along the lines of: `dataframe.ColumnA + dataframe.ColumnB`.

-Data reading and conversion steps will be taken care of internally by the API behind-the-scenes, thus shortening and improving the readability of your code.
+Data reading and conversion steps will be taken care of internally by the convenience API behind-the-scenes, thus shortening and improving the readability of your code.

-As another example, we often use UDFs that need to return a set of columns.
-With the traditional Spark DataFrames, these columns must be returned as an Arrow RecordBatch, which can involve lengthy or somewhat challenging code.
-With our new convenience APIs, we can just return a DataFrame, and everything else is handled internally!
+As another example, we often create UDFs that return a set of columns.
+With the traditional Spark DataFrames, these columns must be returned as an Arrow RecordBatch.
+But with our new convenience APIs, we can just return a DataFrame, and everything else is handled internally!

 #### Detailed Examples